beached/daw_json_link/readme.md

 ```

 # Using mapped data types
-Once a data type has been described, you can easily construct an object from a string or string_view.
+Once a data type has been mapped with a `json_data_contract`, the library provides methods to parse JSON to them

 ```cpp
 MyClass my_class = from_json<MyClass>( json_str );
 ```
-Alternatively, if the input is trusted you can called the less checked version
+Alternatively, if the input is trusted, the less checked version can be faster
 ```cpp
 MyClass my_class = from_json_unchecked<MyClass>( json_str );
 ```

-Or one can create a collection of object's from a JSON array
+JSON documents with array root's use the `from_json_array` function to parse
 ```cpp
 std::vector<MyClass> my_data = from_json_array<MyClass>( json_str );
 ```
-Alternatively, if the input is trusted you can called the less checked version
+Alternatively, if the input is trusted, the less checked version can be faster
 ```cpp
 std::vector<MyClass> my_data = from_json_array_unchecked<MyClass>( json_str );
 ```

-If you want to work from JSON array data you can get an iterator and use the std algorithms too
+If you want to work from JSON array data you can get an iterator and use the std algorithms to
+Iterating over array's in JSON data can be done via the `json_array_iterator`
 ```cpp
 using iterator_t = json_array_iterator<MyClass>;
 auto pos = std::find( iterator_t( json_str ), iterator_t( ), MyClass( ... ) );